 - 1 Tbsp. red wine vinegar

-- Preheat oven to 350°F. Grease a loaf pan with olive oil spray.
+- Preheat oven to 350°F. Grease a loaf pan with cooking spray or rub it with cooking oil.

-- Combine ground turkey, panko breadcrumbs, grated onion, egg, garlic, ketchup, Worcestershire sauce and dried herbs in a large bowl.
-Combine with your hands until well combined and shape into a loaf shape.
+- Combine ground turkey, panko breadcrumbs, grated onion, egg, garlic, 4 tablespoons of the ketchup, 2 tablespoons of the Worcestershire sauce, thyme, and oregano in a large bowl.
+Mix with your hands until well combined but don’t overmix as that can make it tough.
+Shape into a loaf shape.

 - Transfer to your greased loaf pan and smooth out the edges so the top is flat and the surface is even.

-- Combine the ingredients for the ketchup glaze in a small bowl.
-Pour half the glaze over top of the turkey meatloaf.
+- In a small bowl, combine the remaining 1/2 cup ketchup, brown sugar, red wine vinegar, and remaining tablespoon of Worcestershire.
+Pour half over top of the turkey meatloaf.
 Bake for 45 minutes.

 - Remove the meatloaf from the oven and pour the remaining glaze over it.
 Increase the oven temperature to 400°F. Bake for another 15 minutes.
-Remove from the oven to cool for 10 minutes.
+Remove from the oven to cool to help it set for 10 minutes.

 - Turn onto a long plate and slice to serve.